tblam/CS-Club-Site-at-SJSU/_posts/2013-08-27-Symantec-DevOps-Position.md

 My name is Bhavya and I work at Symantec.
 In my team we have a opening for DevOps roles and would like to post the job opening.
 Though the roles says 5 years of experience but we are open for new grads as well.
 Students can send their resumes directly at nuk_ops@symantec.com.

-Below is the job description:
+Below is the job description: [full view](http://i.imgur.com/RiSqANb.png)

 ![alt text](http://i.imgur.com/RiSqANb.png "Job Details")